Omega Seamaster VS IWC Aquatimer

 Both the IWC Aquatimer and the Omega Seamaster have up to 300m/1000ft of water resistance.
 This includes both the Aquatimer Automatic Chronograph and the Omega Seamaster 300m Diver Co-Axial Chronograph.

-The Omega Seamaster is a large collection of watches which features several series within this collection.
-When most people refer to the Seamaster they are talking about the Seamaster Diver 300m but there is a series that is technically within the Seamaster family of watches that has a higher water resistance than 300m/1000ft and that is the Omega Planet Ocean 600m which as the name indicates has double the water resistance of both the Seamaster Diver 300m and the IWC Aquatimer.
+The Omega Seamaster is a large collection of watches that features several series within this collection.
+When most people refer to the Seamaster they are talking about the Seamaster Diver 300m but there is a series that is technically within the Seamaster family of watches that has a higher water resistance than 300m/1000ft and that is the Omega Planet Ocean 600m which as the name indicates has double the water-resistance of both the Seamaster Diver 300m and the IWC Aquatimer.

 One feature that the Omega Seamaster 300 has that the IWC doesn’t have is the Helium Escape Valve this is made to be used released the build-up of tiny Helium molecules that squeeze into the watch.
 This usually occurs when a diving professional will use a diving bell and is breathing from a tank with a gas mix such as Trimix which contains helium.